Pancreatic cancerPancreatic cancer; Cancer - pancreas

 Symptoms of pancreatic cancer include:

 - Fatigue and weakness

-- Increase in blood sugar levals (diabetes)
+- Sudden increase in blood sugar level (diabetes)

 - Jaundice (a yellow color in the skin, mucous membranes, or white part of the eyes) and itching of the skin

 - Nausea and vomiting

 - Pain or discomfort in the upper part of the belly or abdomen